digitaltrails/vdu_controls/README.md

  + Slider and spin-box controls only update the VDU when adjustments become slow or stop (when no change occurs in 0.5 seconds).
  + Preset restoration only updates the VDU values that differ from its current values.
- + Transitioning smoothly has been disabled by default and deprecated for version 2.1.0 onward.
+ + Transitioning effects and transition controls have been disabled by default and are deprecated for version 2.1.0 onward.
  + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.

 #### Electable mitigations:

  + Choose to restore pre-prepared ‘presets’ instead of dragging sliders.
  + Refrain from adding transitions to presets.
- + If using the ambient-light brightness response curves, tune the settings and curves to minimise frequent small changes.
+ + If using the ambient-light brightness response curves, tune the settings and curves to avoid frequent small changes.
  + If using a light-meter, disengage metered automatic adjustment when faced with rapidly fluctuating levels of ambient brightness.
  + Consider adjusting the ambient lighting instead of the VDU.